dzenthai/AesculapiusTelegramBot/README.md

 # AesculapiusTelegramBot

 AesculapiusTelegramBot is a Telegram bot designed to assist users with health-related questions.
-It leverages ChatGPT under the hood and is built using Java, Spring Boot, Redis, and Docker.
+It leverages ChatGPT under the hood and is built using Java, Spring Boot, and Redis.

 ## Features